-Want to know the secret to really delicious, soft gluten free bread that is full of flavour and slices well?
+Want to know the secret to really delicious, soft gluten free bread?
+A loaf of gluten free bread that is full of flavour and slices well?

 It all starts with a good gluten free sourdough starter!

 Gluten free bread suffers from one big issue… the lack of gluten!
 Gluten provides structure that is usually replaced in gluten free breads with starches and additives.
 However, starches and additives aren’t very tasty.

 Baking with sourdough improves the taste and texture of gluten free bread by:

 - Breaking down whole grain flours so that they become lighter and stickier.